openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

 for both hosts, so host *A* is able to send frames directly to host *B*.

 The first time host *A* attempts to communicate with host *B*, the destination MAC address is not known.
-Host *A* will make an ARP request to the local network.
+Host *A* makes an ARP request to the local network.
 The request is a broadcast with a message like this:

 *To: everybody (ff:ff:ff:ff:ff:ff).
 I am looking for the computer who has IP address 192.168.1.7.
 Signed: MAC address fc:99:47:49:d4:a0*.

-Host *B* would respond with a response like this:
+Host *B* responds with a response like this:

 *To: fc:99:47:49:d4:a0.
 I have IP address 192.168.1.7.
 Signed: MAC address 54:78:1a:86:00:a5.*

-Host *A* would then send Ethernet frames to host *B*.
+Host *A* then sends Ethernet frames to host *B*.

 You can initiate an ARP request manually using the *arping* command.
 For example, to send an ARP request to IP address ``10.30.0.132``::